'Mrs Hemingway' explores pain and passion of writer's four wives

 Gellhorn, revered by a new generation of female foreign correspondents, comes over as the least endearing of the wives.

-"She's somewhat humorless.
+"She's somewhat humourless.
 She always wants to be somewhere else and to shout out loud about injustice.
 That makes her a pioneering correspondent but probably a pain to live with," Wood said.

 Still, she said, she still had not quite solved the mystery of Hemingway's dependence on women.